anna-sara-maria/fundamentals-CI-integration/README.md

 Limitations: liability and warranty.

 ## How it works
 The project is structured into a src and a test folder.
 All server code is in the src folder.
 All finshed code and documentation is found in the main branch and the assessment branch is used for testing purposes in order to avoid dummy commits in the main branch history.
 The server assumes a given project is written in Python.
 No compilation checking is thus done, however a linter is run before test cases are executed.
 The server will search for test cases in test/test_test.py and run them accordingly.

+Email notifications are sent via python commands that use a gmail account that "Allow less secure apps to ON".

 ### Functionality overview
 Upon receiving a webhook, the server extracts necessary info from the appended json file and creates a temporary directory to which it clones the branch-specific repo.
 The path for the temporary repository is specified in `config.py` in variable `temp_repo_path` and the name of the git repository is specified in `git_repo_url`.
 A linter is run and then test cases int test/test_test.py are executed.
 The lint and test results are saved, together with who pushed the commit and on which branch it was done, and formated into one string which is then sent to the mail list specified in the `send_email` function.
 For more detailed info go to the src directory and run `python -m pydoc server_funcs`